PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/repository/branch.md

 - `feat` for Feature Branches: new features that eventually be merged into regular branch
 - `experiment` for Experimental Branches: contains experimental code with new library, architecture, tools etc that need to be shared with others
 - `wip` for WIP (Work In Progress) Branches: contains works that won't be finished soon or need to be completed by other

+`card`
+- If related JIRA cards exist, include them in the card section
+- For multiple JIRA cards, separate them with a underscore (_)
+- example: feat/DEMO-1234_DEMO-4567-login

 `description` describes the branch using the following conventions: